 Under the law-of-the-land creditors had absolute control over the debtors and could place them in debtors prison.
 Jails were for the people to use.
 The jailer had to obey the people.
 Courts could not get involved in lawful private confinement — courts could NOT issue a writ of habeas corpus to free the prisoner (according to the 1876 law textbook on Habeas Corpus by Roland C. Hurd).
 In 1818 a seventy year old man was kept in jail for four years in Massachusetts for a debt of eight dollars.
 From June 6th 1829 to February 24th 1830 the City of Philadelphia had imprisoned 817 persons for debt non-payment, of whom 80 were committed for debts of one dollar or less.

-Nowadays you can only be imprisoned as an absconding debtor.
+Nowadays, while we are under martial law rule, government wards can only be imprisoned as an absconding debtor.

-Bankruptcy is only for governments that cannot go broke.
+Bankruptcy (the kind mentioned in the Constitution) is only for governments that cannot go broke.
 And for artificial entities incorporated into government.
 Artificial entities (at least sovereign artificial entities) have a right to continue under new management.
 In the United States today, only people with a Social Security Number can declare bankruptcy.
 There is a reason for this.
 The individual is not bankrupt, but his person is bankrupt.
 His person is an artificial person that the real person agreed to manage.
 YOU are responsible for an artificial person just as a board of directors is responsible for its corporation.
 The government knows YOU only by your all-capitalized artificial entity.
 Whereas a proper noun is your real name.

 Unless you become government ward (like most people have) then no state can impair the obligation of contracts.
 If government documents show your name as an all capitalized name, then you are an artificial entity that can declare bankruptcy.
 You are a slave that cannot own property.
 All your assets are government assets.